Scope decisions become executable work

 Which defects were caught before production-risk movement?

-How long did it take to move from requirements definition to accepted output?
+How long did it take to move from scope approval to accepted output?

 Best Fit